 The nurse closed my curtain and instructed me to put on one of those hospital gowns designed by sadist perverts, which make you feel even more exposed than when you are actually naked.
 Once she had left, I stuffed three into my backpack to bring home for my friends.

 For the next two hours, I sat on my hospital bed and tried to avoid eye contact with a man who was staring at me through the translucent curtain.
 He was lying on a stretcher in the hallway, and it was possible that he had been left there on purpose.

 This distracted me from my symptoms until I was taken down the hall for an ultrasound, which doctors use to determine how hard your appendix is trying to kill you.
 The sonographer had to press what felt like her entire body weight into my RLQ in order to get what was still a terrible picture, and after an hour of this there was no doubt that my appendix was inflamed.
 Whether or not my appendix had been inflamed before the ultrasound remains unclear.

 An army of surgeons-in-training immediately came to my bedside to explain that I needed surgery.
 Thankfully, a qualified surgeon arrived shortly after.
-I signed several forms acknowledging that I completely understood and was okay with whatever the hell the forms said, and then I was brought into the operating room.
+I signed several forms without reading a single word on them, and then I was brought into the operating room.